nickrusso42518/nots/tests/README.md

 All three pieces of information are telling the sames tory.

 ### Running tests
-The easiest way to manually run this test is to issue the command:
+The easiest way to manually run this test is to use the `make integ` command from the main `nots` directory.
+Behind the scenes, this executes the `integration_playbook.yml` playbook and overrides two variables:

-`ansible-playbook nots_playbook.yml -e "ci_test=true"`

-This overrides the `ci_test` default value of `false` to `true`, which skips the network device data collection tasks.
-Instead, it loads the mock data defined previously, and continues on with the playbook as normal.
-Users can also modify the `ci_test` variable to `true` in `hosts.yml` if there is active development without any virtual routers.
+  * `ci_test` is set to `true`, which skips logging into any network devices
+  * `log` is set to `false`, since there isn't any meaningful network data